 Demi: Totally, totally.
-To so many people, a house in San Francisco feels just like this thing that is the most ridiculous thing possible to wanna get because it's so out of reach.
-It just does not even enter people's minds that they could have a house here because it's just so expensive.
+To so many people, a house in San Francisco feels like the most ridiculous thing possible to wanna get because it's so out of reach.
+It doesn’t even enter people's minds that they could have a house here because it's just so expensive.

-So when I was thinking about what is the smallest thing I have and I found the bobby pin in my house.
-I was like, "Okay, I think this is probably the cheapest thing I own."
+When I was thinking about what is the smallest thing I have and I found the bobby pin in my house, I was like, "Okay, I think this is probably the cheapest thing I own."
 And then I was looking around like, "Okay, what's the hardest thing I could possibly do?"
 And it was like, "Okay, a house, it makes sense."